Dhaval-Wissen-Git/SpringBootPractice/springboot-core/Notes/SpringbootCore.md

 * Using setter method, Dev passes the instance of the Coach Implementation
 * The instance can be passed to any method that has @Autowired annotation.

+## C. Field Injection
+* Not recommended by the spring.io dev team
+* Field injection makes it harder to Unit test the code
+* Inject dependencies by setting field values on class directly, even the private fields
+* Accomplished by using Java reflections

+### Development Process -
+1. Configure the dependency using @Autowired annotation
+2. Annotate the field with @Autowired

 ## Usage
 ### Constructor Injection
   * Use this when you have required dependencies